rudderlabs/rudderstack-docs/destinations/crm/zendesk.md

 });
 ```

-This `identify` call updates the user as well as remove it from the organization with id `900001329943`
+This `identify` call updates the user as well as remove it from the organization with id `900001329943`.

 ## Track

 Zendesk expects an `userId` for every `track` call.
 You can set the `userId` by producing an `identify` call before sending any `track` event.
 We affix the user details from the `identify` call, to the subsequent calls.

-Here is a sample `track` call
+Here is a sample `track` call:

 ```javascript
 rudderanalytics.track("Track me", {